3 minute read

 Improve feedback

 Research into supported assessment has also highlighted some potentially interesting insights for further development.
-One such example involves the use of automated feedback to help students with written assignments.
+One example involves the use of automated feedback to help students with written assignments.
 Learners received comparisons with their peers’ work, with the technology highlighting the similarities and differences and visually representing these side by side.
 Early studies have shown that students were able to identify overlapping and missing core concepts.
 This encouragement of self-reflection and curiosity for feedback develops a growth mindset which improves their intelligence, ability and performance.

 Recognise and cater for differences